clsweeting/ohdsi-webapi/docs/sources.md

 ## Common Questions

 **Q: How do I know which source to use for my research?**
 A: It depends on your research question.
-Use `client.sources.list()` to see available sources and their basic metadata.
+Use `client.source.sources()` to see available sources and their basic metadata.

 **Q: Can I run the same cohort on multiple sources?**
 A: Yes!
 This is common for validation studies.
 Just call `client.cohortdefinition_generate()` with different `source_key` values.